a5ucanc/ansible-kali/README.md

 ### System

-- Make defaul user autologin on start
+- Make current user autologin on start
 - Shorten Grub menu waiting time to 1 second
 - Configure Clipman to autostart, popup at pointer and Super+v keyboard shortcut
 - Install Alacritty and configure as default terminal